GENERAL INFORMATION: 503-823-4000

 7. Any private piping, collection or conveyance structures needed to provide service to or used to transport discharges to the City’s sewer, storm sewer or drainage system, will be the sole responsibility of the property owners(s) served by such systems.
 System installation, maintenance and repair will occur at the expense of the applicable property owner(s).

 8. Volunteer Maintenance.
-Property owners adjacent to City green street or other drainage improvement are not responsible for routine maintenance of the facilities but may voluntarily perform the following tasks with BES approval:
+Property owners adjacent to City green street or other drainage improvement are not responsible for routine maintenance of the facilities, but BES-approved volunteers may voluntarily perform any of the following tasks:

 b.
 Weed removal;

 c.
 Leaf pick up and removal;